PhiliGuertler/pile-of-shame/ReadMe.md

 ## TODOs
 - Saving platforms entered by the user in a json file and retrieving them from there has to be implemented.
 The list/file should be initialized with a bunch of known platforms (see game_addition.dart)
+- Add the functionality to select the game-data from a list of suggestions when searching for the game on igdb instead of returning the first hit
+- Add the functionality to run game-data scraping from all games at once

 ## Known issues
 - Sometimes the app crashes at special keyboard-inputs like the arrow-keys or backspace when adding a game during debugging (sporadically)
+- Focus on Editing and Adding games is weird when new platforms get added on the fly.
+Maybe this can be fixed by adding platforms using an add-button.